Get advice and support about the rising costs of doing business on the Find Business Support website.

 • the job in question is one for which having a disability is an occupational requirement

 Asking a question about disability is not in itself discriminatory.
-However, your conduct following the candidate's response could lead an employment tribunal to conclude that you have carried out a discriminatory act.
+However, your conduct following the candidate's response could lead to an employment tribunal if you have potentially carried out a discriminatory act.

 When to carry out pre-employment health checks